BigFatDAO/Eth_Club_7/WhitePaper.md

 5B DAOLE and the Eth from the Whitelist Auction added to the liquidity pool, and the liquidity pool tokens sent to a burn address.

-112,500,000 be transferred to the first 100 Clubs on creation (see below)
+112,500,000 to be transferred to the first 100 Clubs on creation (see below).

 <h4>Creating the Clubs & funding</h4>
 Whitelisted accounts can create their Club and become a member anytime within the first month.
 This means there will initially be 100 Clubs with 1 member each.